mccright/emerg-call-data-database/Explore_the_data-w-SQL.md

     id INTEGER PRIMARY KEY AUTOINCREMENT,
     incident_date TEXT NOT NULL,
     incident_date_year_only INTEGER NOT NULL,
+    incident_num INTEGER NOT NULL,
     response_unit TEXT NOT NULL,
+    response_level TEXT NOT NULL,
     call_type TEXT NOT NULL,
+    sub_category TEXT NOT NULL,
+    determinant_description TEXT NOT NULL,
     dispatch_time TEXT NOT NULL,
     dispatch_time_in_seconds INTEGER NOT NULL,
     enroute_time TEXT NOT NULL,